isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-# 🟥 Text analytics in the legal domain
+# 🟥 Text analytics in the legal domain (Claudette)

 The provided text describes a master project focused on text analytics in the legal domain, specifically the analysis of contracts and privacy policies in a system called Claudette.
 The project is conducted under the context of Action No 2020-EU-IA-0087 and is co-financed by the EU CEF Telecom.
 The team involved in the project includes researchers and experts from various institutions such as the European University Institute (EUI), University of Bologna, University of Modena, Yale Law School, Maastricht Law Department, and more.